-- The monitor information is correct and the appropriate monitor type is selected.
-Refer to the solution to the above problem. - Make sure that an appropriate refresh rate is selected by doing the following: - 1.
-Connect the external monitor to the monitor connector, and then connect the monitor to an electrical outlet. - 2.
-Turn on the external monitor and the computer. - 3.
-Right-click on the desktop, and click Screen resolution.
+- 1. Connect the external display to the monitor connector, and then connect the monitor to an electrical outlet. - 2.
+Turn on the external display and the computer. - 3.
+Right-click on the desktop, and do one of the following: - For Windows 7: Click Screen resolution. - For Windows 10: Click Display settings, show the displayed window in full screen, and then click Advanced display settings.